-The graph shows average prices of rental prices in South Lake Tahoe for the next twelve months.
-Prices reach a peak a week in December.
-The price per night in a holiday letting in South Lake Tahoe this week (22/12 - 29/12) costs on average £423.
-Conversely, the cheapest average prices are in a week of October (27/10 - 03/11).
+The graph shows average prices of holiday lettings in South Lake Tahoe for the next twelve months.
+Prices reach their peak during one week in December.
+The average price per night in a holiday letting in South Lake Tahoe this week (21/12 - 28/12) is £362.
+Conversely, the cheapest average prices are in one week of April (06/04 - 13/04).

 Holiday Home Availability Information in South Lake Tahoe

 Check how busy South Lake Tahoe is with our availability graph.
-The week with the lowest percentage of available accommodations is in December (22/12 - 29/12).
-The week with the highest percentage of available lettings is in November (24/11 - 01/12).
+The week with the lowest percentage of available properties is in January (11/01 - 18/01).
+The week with the highest percentage of available lettings is in March (30/03 - 06/04).

-Find the South Lake Tahoe climate diagram.
-July is the warmest month of the year in South Lake Tahoe with temperatures reaching a maximum average of 27°.
-No heat wave is expected in January, where minimum average temperatures usally hit a -9° low.
-The rainiest month is July while the driest month is August.
+Here is our climate diagram for South Lake Tahoe.
+July is the warmest month of the year in South Lake Tahoe, with temperatures reaching an average daily maximum of 27°.
+No heat wave is expected in January, when minimum average temperatures usally hit a -9° low.
+The rainiest month is July, while the driest month is August.

 Enjoy a different California with South Lake Tahoe holiday lettings